The Art of Bathing Naked at Baden-Baden’s Friedrichsbad

 And we have to admit we felt uncomfortable too for a while at the beginning of our Friedrichsbad bath journey – until we started to relax and enjoy our time.

-Friedrichsbad baths: 17 stages of bathing pleasure
+Friedrichsbad baths: 17 stages of pleasure

 One of the Friedrichsbad's gorgeous bathing pools